Shidae/MLOps_Project/README.md

 # Project Title

-This project is designed to showcase various MLOps techniques including model deployment, quantization, batching, and dynamic batching in a machine learning workflow.
+This project, led by *The Fuzzy Scientist*, is designed to showcase various MLOps techniques including model deployment, quantization, batching, and dynamic batching in a machine learning workflow.
 The repository contains scripts and resources to demonstrate the implementation and optimization of machine learning models using tools like MLflow and CUDA.